edovio/Open_Student_Book/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 ## Project Vision
-We are working With the University Students involved in Open Community in Italy to make a guide to interest in OpenProject and OpenSource  other students to University Students involved so that they can Increase the partecipation into Open Project over the campuses.
+We are working With the University Students involved in Open Community to make a guide to interest in OpenProject and OpenSource  other students to University Students involved so that they can Increase the partecipation into Open Project over the campuses.